Chazzwazzler/CWME/README.md

-basically full credit to https://github.com/JakubNei/mcs-ICodeCompiler, which uses MCS to compile code I didn't make the compiler or anything myself, just the file related stuff and all that.
-Basically stuff to make it customized towards my own use case.
+The CW Mod Engine (CWME) is a mod engine using [mcs-ICodeCompiler](https://github.com/JakubNei/mcs-ICodeCompiler) to run C# code at runtime, long with some utilities and file loading/conversion scripts to make it more useful for modding.

+**CWME has to be added to the actual unity project of the game.
+This is meant as a way for developers to officially add mod support to their games.**

+## Installing & Setting Up CWME

+CD into where you wish to download the folder for CWME, and run the following command (git must be installed): `git clone https://github.com/Chazzwazzler/CW-Mod.git`

+You should probably download CWME into the Assets folder of your Unity project.

+If you do not wish to install git or use the command line, you can download the main branch as a zip folder from [this link](https://github.com/Chazzwazzler/CW-Mod/archive/refs/heads/main.zip).

+### If adding CWME to your project gives you errors

-Set the API compatibility level to .Net Framework in the player settings for the compiler to work properly.
-For some reason it breaks and gives a bunch of errors if you don't.
+Set the API compatibility level to .Net Framework in the Player category of your project settings for mcs-ICodeCompiler to work properly.
+This should resolve any errors coming from the compiler scripts.

-This is largely meant for personal use (because there are like 4 trillion better ways to implement modding into your unity games, I just didn't know about them when I was trying to get this working and sunk-cost fallacy hits HARD) but if anyone is using this I hope it serves you well in your game(s).
+## Suggestions, issues, and contributions

-If you have any feedback for things that should be added in by default (utility functions like the image api, menus, etc.) please email me at chazzwazzlerdev@gmail.com with your suggestions, that is where I will be most likely to see it.
+If you have any feedback for things that should be added to CWME please email me at chazzwazzlerdev@gmail.com with your suggestions, that is where I will be most likely to see it.
+It's best to post issues on the issues page on the repository so that other people can see it.

-I would like to develop this further to make it easier for modders, developers, and mod users to do things involving mods because I believe modding is a very important part of any games.
-I use this mod thing, so it is as beneficial for me to have it improved as it is for you.
-So feedback along with the kind of functions you like giving to modders is very welcome (I am not creative enough nor experienced enough in modding to know what a modder needs to build really good mods).

-CWMod Version 0.1.0b
-Read HOWTOUSE.txt to figure out how to mod your games and use the built in functions.
+I, and I'm sure anyone using CWME, would be infinitely greatful if you were to contribute to CWME.
+It takes a load off my shoulders and improves the mod engine for everyone, including me, since I am going to be using it in my current game project.